Classical Physics: Spacetime and Fields: Fields

-Thus the flux of the electric field through a closed surface is proportional to the total charge inside the volume enclosed by the surface ${\bf f}$ ({\em Gau{\ss}' law}) and the circulation of the magnetic field along a contour is equal to the time derivative of the flux of the electric field through the surface enclosed by this contour, called the displacement current, plus the surface integral of the current vector ({\em Amp\`{e}re's law}).
+Therefore, the flux of the electric field, which is referred to as the {\em electric flux}, through a closed surface is proportional to the total charge inside the volume enclosed by this surface, constituting {\em Gau\ss' law}.
+The circulation of the magnetic field along a closed contour is equal to the sum of two terms, constituting the {\em Amp\`{e}re--{\O}rsted--Maxwell law}.
+The first term is proportional to the time derivative of the flux of the electric field through the surface enclosed by this contour, which is referred to as the {\em displacement current}.
+The second term is proportional to the current.\\

-The two pairs of the Maxwell equations are linear in the fields {\bf E} and {\bf B}.
+{\bf Principle of superposition}.\\ The two pairs of the Maxwell equations are linear in the fields {\bf E} and {\bf B}.
 The sum of any two solutions of the Maxwell equations is also a solution of these equations.
-Thus the electromagnetic field of a system of sources (particles) is the sum of the fields from each source.
+Therefore, the electromagnetic field of a system of sources (particles) is the sum of the fields from each source.
 The additivity of the electromagnetic field is referred to as the {\em principle of superposition}.